-Total per diem received by the Fund's directors for the year 2022 and 2021 are PHP 254,856 and PHP 375,490, respectively.
+Total per diem received by the Fund's directors for the year 2022 and 2021 are PHP 237,749 and PHP 375,490, respectively.

 The Board has four (4) regular quarterly meetings for 2022, including the organizational board meeting after the annual shareholders' meeting.
-For the four (4) meetings and with three (3) members of the Board who are external directors entitled to receive a per diem, the Fund forecasts a total directors' per diem of PHP 240,000 for the year 2023.
-The external directors are also forecasted to receive a total of PHP 14,740 retainer's fee for 2023.
+For the four (4) meetings and with three (3) members of the Board who are external directors entitled to receive per diem, the Fund forecasts a total directors' per diem of PHP 240,000 for the year 2023.
+The external directors are also forecasted to receive a total of PHP 17.857 as retainer's fees for 2023.

 - c.
 Employment Contracts and Termination of Employment and Change-in-Control Arrangements.
 Other than that previously stated, there are no other standard or consulting arrangements or any compensatory plan relating to resignation/retirement by which directors and officers are to be compensated. - Item 7.
 Independent Public Accountants.
-During the two (2) most recent fiscal years, Navarro Amper and Co./Deloitte Touche Tohmatsu served as the Company's principal accountants and external auditors.
+Navarro Amper and Co./Deloitte Touche Tohmatsu served as the Company's principal accountants and external auditors since its incorporation.
 The signing partner is Mr. Joeffrey Mark Ferrer, who has served in said capacity since 2020.
 The same auditors are being recommended for re-election at the scheduled annual shareholders' meeting.
 Representatives of the said firm are expected to be present at the upcoming annual shareholders' meeting to respond to appropriate questions and to make a statement if they so desire.

-In compliance with SRC Rule 68, as amended, the Company intends to change external auditors or audit engagement partners, at least once every five (5) years.
+In compliance with SRC Rule 68, As amended, the Company intends to change external auditors or audit engagement partners, at least once every five (5) years.

 Audit and Audit-Related Fees.
-For 2022 and 2021, aggregate fees billed for professional services rendered by the external auditor for the audit of the Fund's annual financial statements and services normally provided by external auditors in connection with statutory and regulatory filings amounted to PHP 292,410 and PHP 283,862, respectively, inclusive of VAT and out-of-pocket expenses.
+For 2022 and 2021, aggregate fees billed for professional services rendered by the external auditor for the audit of the Fund's annual financial statements and services normally provided by external auditors in connection with statutory and regulatory filings amounted to PHP 151,424 and PHP 156,724, respectively, inclusive of VAT and out-of-pocket expenses.
 There were no other payments made to the auditor for any other service, including assurance, tax and related services.

 The Company's Audit and Compliance Committee hears the client service plan and service fee proposal presented by the external auditor and recommends such for the approval of the Board of Directors if found acceptable.
-Said Committee is composed of the following: Dr. Habito as Chairman, and Atty.
-Quirino and Mr. Reyes as Members.
+Said Committee is composed of the following: Mr. Herbosa as Chairman and Mr. Reyes and Atty.
+Quirino as Members.